SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

          Open the displayed URL in a web browser.
          You can close the session after having created the access key. <p></p>

-    1. Login with the credentials provided in `cinco-cloud-main-secrets`
+    1. Login with the credentials provided in `cinco-cloud-main-secrets`.
+       Per default, the credentials are `minioadmin:minioadmin`.
     2. Navigate to *User > Access Keys* and click on *Create access key*
-    3. Create an access key with the details provided in `cinco-cloud-main-secrets` and click on `create`
+    3. Create an access key with the details provided in `cinco-cloud-main-secrets` and click on `create`.
+       In the default development secrets, the access key and the secret key are both set to `minio-sa`.
     4. Restart the pod of the main service: `kubectl delete pod main-statefulset-0`

 ## Skaffold development profiles